mickjc750/str/docs/strview-api.md

  If the source string is being appended to one character at a time, such as when gathering user input:
 Any type of line ending can be handled by providing variable eol.
-This variable stores the state of the eol discriminator, regarding if a future CR or LF needs to be ignored.
-It's initial value should be 0.
+This variable stores the state of the eol discriminator, regarding if a future CR or LF needs to be ignored. its initial value should be 0.
 See the test suite for usage of this.